Hours, Admission, and Safety Guidelines

 Safety Guidelines and Requirements

-As we reopen to the public, operations will be adjusted to provide a safer environment for the staff, volunteers, and our guests as we strive to reduce the spread of COVID-19.
+As the situation around COVID-19 continues to change, operations will be adjusted to provide the safest environment possible for the staff, volunteers, and our guests.
 Before your visit, please read through the Pennsylvania Historical and Museum Commission safety guidelines: